JOIN A SECRET ITALY

 Ascoli Piceno

-Wedged between two rivers, Ascoli Piceno is a dream come true for anyone who loves the authentic Italy.
-It is named after the strange Piceni tribe who founded the city after a woodpecker lead them to the area.
-The story sounds a bit unlikely to me but locals swear it is true.
+Wedged between two rivers, Ascoli Piceno is a dream come true for anyone who loves authentic Italy.
+It is named after the strange Piceni tribe, who founded the city after a woodpecker led them to the area.
+The story sounds a bit unlikely to me, but locals swear it is true.

 Where to Stay

-In Ascoli Piceno there is one centrally located hotel that is in a class above any other and it is not expensive either.
-The atmosphere in this 18th century hotel is superb plus service is really excellent too.
-The hotel is the Albergo Sant'Emidio.
+In Ascoli Piceno, there is one centrally located hotel that is in a class above any other, and it is not expensive either.
+The atmosphere in this 18th-century hotel is superb, plus service is really excellent too.
+The hotel is the Albergo Sant'Emidio, and it is located right in the old town, meaning you step out of your door and everything is right there: restaurants, bars, stores, and a thousand years of history.
+They even have decent parking, which is often a nightmare in the old town.

 What to See